-The school's online safety co-ordinator is: Miss Gregg
+The school's online safety co-ordinator is: Mr Allan Jones, overseen by our Deputy DSL, David Hitchins.

-Safeguarding pupils in online learning and communication between staff and pupils

-Where school staff are delivering lessons online or virtually (e.g. to children unable to attend school due to COVID-19 or ill health), all such lessons will be delivered in accordance with the school's safeguarding and child protection, staff behaviour (code of conduct) and acceptable use of ICT policies.
+Safeguarding pupils in online learning and communication between staff and pupils Where school staff are delivering lessons online or virtually (e.g. to children unable to attend school due to COVID-19 or ill health), all such lessons will be delivered in accordance with the school's safeguarding and child protection, staff behaviour (code of conduct) and acceptable use of ICT policies.
 This will ensure that the school's filtering and monitoring software is enabled.